Award-Winning Political Cartoonist Tom Tomorrow to Speak at Ithaca College

 Based in the Roy H. Park School of Communications at Ithaca College, the Park Center for Independent Media was launched in 2008 as a national center for the study of media outlets that create and distribute content outside traditional corporate systems.
 For more information, visit /indy or contact Jeff Cohen, director of the center, at email@example.com or (607) 274-1330.

-Originally published in Media Relations: Award-Winning Political Cartoonist Tom Tomorrow to Speak at Ithaca College.
+Originally published in IC News: Award-Winning Political Cartoonist Tom Tomorrow to Speak at Ithaca College.